quantumapi/quantum.api/README.md

 ## Usage

 Welcome to the future of computing.
 Interact with Quantum.API through intuitive API calls that unlock powerful quantum operations.

+### Configuration and Error Handling

+Quantum.API includes robust configuration management and error handling to ensure smooth operation in production environments.

+- **Configuration Management**: The `config.py` file uses Pydantic for configuration management, ensuring all environment variables are correctly set and referenced.
+- **Error Handling**: The `config.py` file includes error handling for configuration issues, logging errors and raising exceptions if necessary.
+- **Logging Configuration**: The `config.py` file configures logging to include detailed information and better handling, ensuring that all log levels are managed effectively.

 ### 1. **Quantum Circuit Creation**